The “Make Anything” Yeast Bread Dough Recipe

 One batch of this basic “make anything” dough will make two dozen cinnamon rolls or dinner rolls.
 Or you can make 24 breadsticks or about 16 Runzas.
 It will also make two standard-size loaves of bread, so you have lots of options!

-This picture was on a baking day at my house.
+This picture was taken on a baking day at my house.
 Breadsticks have long been a favorite with our six grandkids.
-The grandkids used breadsticks for swords when they were little, then ate them up!
-I brush the breadsticks with melted butter after baking.
-You can add sesame or poppy seeds if you like or add garlic powder to the butter.
+When they were little, the grandkids used breadsticks for swords, then ate them up!

 The cloverleaf rolls are a little bit tedious to make but a favorite for all the folks who love tearing each one into three pieces, then adding lots of butter and jam.